Sifry-Ktere-nevylustis/Sifra01/README.md

-# Sifra01
-all rights reserved Marko 2022
+all rights reserved to Marko 2022